Admission to the Program

 The College of Arts and Sciences uses a rolling admissions process, though if you are requesting to be considered for a merit award, the application deadline is February 1.
 Earlier submission preferred.

-Writing sample of 10 to 30 pages required (upload as part of online application).
 If you are applying for the public history concentration, please indicate this in your application.